quilime/hyperterra/README.md

 # Hyper Terra

+## Abstract

+Projection Software for "Hyper Terra" Sculpture.

-A Landscape that can exist in any time or place on Earth.
+Projection graphics depic a Landscape that can exist in any time or place on Earth.
 Light is defined by the Sun and Moon positions of that time and place, calculated by an ephemeris table.

-Tested on:
+Tested on

 - Nvidia Jetson TK1
 - Ubuntu 14.04

 # Installation